Oussama Idrissi: Sevilla winger joins Ajax on loan | Goal.com

 🤝 Oussama Idrissi joins @AFCAjax on loan until the rest of the season, without an option to buy.
 Best of luck, Oussama! #WeareSevilla pic.twitter.com/qGB2DdnjCd— Sevilla FC (@SevillaFC_ENG) February 1, 2021

-In the ongoing season, Idrissi has only mustered just three Spanish topflight games – all as substitutes.
+In the ongoing season, Idrissi has only mustered three Spanish top-flight games – all as substitutes.

 At Ajax, he is expected to rediscover his notable form that saw Sevilla hand him a five-year deal.